Work Injury Rehabilitation at Spaulding Medford

 - Increase physical tolerances for work

-- Regain flexibility, mobility, strength and endurance
+- Regain flexibility, mobility, strength, and endurance

-- Learn safe work techniques
+- Learn safe body mechanics for work

 - Assess tools or job modifications for a safe return to work